Dr Glenn Murray, Perth Breast Augmentation

 Our Perth-based Medical Director at Absolute Cosmetic Medicine, Dr Murray, is committed to providing exceptional care to every patient.

-Information about Breast Augmentation and Implant Choices
+Perth’s Breast Augmentation Surgery and Breast Implant Options:

 Breast Implant Placement

-Why Choose the Above the Muscle Placement for Breast Implants
+Why choose the Above the Muscle Placement for Breast Implants?

-Why Choose the Dual Plane Placement for Breast Implants
+Why choose the Dual Plane Placement for Breast Implants?

 Problems such as ‘double bubble’ and bottoming out are less seen with this procedure as the muscle does not exert as much pressure on the implant.
 Also, the problem of wide cleavage is reduced.